This blog may contain affiliate links. Read our disclosure policy for more info.

 You can choose to rent a car in Tulum with rates starting at about $20 USD a day.
 It’s nice to have your own wheels so that you can choose to stop at any of the towns and beaches along the way.

 Of course, driving in a foreign country can be scary so there is also this private shuttle from Tulum which starts at $139 USD per person and the price goes down with the more people you book.
 It has the option to add some sightseeing along the way so it would be my preferred option if you don’t want to drive.

 Whichever way you choose, Bacalar is easily one of the best overnight or day trips from Tulum.

 Similar to traveling to Bacalar from Tulum, you can choose to hire a taxi, rent a car or take the bus.

 For the bus ride to Bacalar, you will want to ensure that you head to ADO Playa del Carmen Alterna Station.
-There are a few departures each day, so check the schedule for your travel dates to see updated times that the bus leaves.
+There are a few departures each day, so check the schedule for your travel dates to see the updated times that the bus leaves.
 The bus stops only once, in Tulum.
 The entire ride takes about 4 hours.
 You can also book online in advance with Bookaway.

 A shuttle is also a great option and Playa del Carmen Shuttles operates this route.
 They charge $350 USD per car which is overpriced in my opinion.